LevLandlig

 LevLandlig (Norwegian: Living in the Countryside) is a Norwegian monthly lifestyle magazine with a special emphasis on country life.
-The magazine is one of the rare publications about country living.
-It also covers articles about interior design.
+The magazine is one of the few European publications about country living, which is primarily an American and British genre.
+It also covers interior design.

 Overview

 The magazine was launched in 2000 with the title Landliv – et godt liv på landet (Norwegian: Country Living – A good life in the countryside).
-The magazine is part of the Egmont Group and is published by the Egmont Publishing AS.
+It is part of the Egmont Group and is published monthly by the Egmont Publishing AS.
 Its former publisher was the Tun Media AS.
-As of 2010 LevLandlig was published on a bimonthly basis.
+As of 2010, LevLandlig was published on a bimonthly basis.
 The headquarters of the magazine is in Oslo.

-In 2012 LevLandlig enjoyed circulation growth.
+LevLandlig enjoyed circulation growth in 2012, and sold 34,591 copies in 2022.